-- On-ground remediation works have been completed at Pompoota and Long Flat. - The substantive on-ground works are scheduled to be completed at Mypolonga and Wall Flat by the Christmas-New Year break, with any final project close-out activities due to be completed in January 2025. - Site preparations including sheet piling have been completed at Burdett, Mobilong, and Cowirra. - The Department for Infrastructure and Transport (DIT), is in the final stages of awarding the tender for the remaining 4 government levees (Burdett, Mobilong, Cowirra, Neeta) and on-ground works are scheduled to commence in January 2025. - The procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - The results of the on-ground geotechnical investigations are being analysed with draft reports expected to be provided to the department shortly.
+- On-ground remediation works have been completed at Pompoota and Long Flat. - The substantive on-ground works have been completed at Mypolonga and Wall Flat with any final project close-out activities due to be completed in January 2025. - · Site preparations including sheet piling have been completed at Burdett, Mobilong, and Cowirra. - The Department for Infrastructure and Transport (DIT), is in the final stages of awarding the tender for the remaining 4 government levees (Burdett, Mobilong, Cowirra, Neeta) and on-ground works are scheduled to commence in January 2025. - The procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - The results of the on-ground geotechnical investigations are being analysed with draft reports expected to be provided to the department shortly.